kernelorg-mirror/linux_kernel_git_aegl_linux/Documentation/filesystems/resctrl.rst

 When monitoring is enabled all MON groups will also contain:

 "mon_data":
-	This contains a set of files organized by L3 domain and by RDT event.
-E.g. on a system with two L3 domains there will be subdirectories "mon_L3_00" and "mon_L3_01".
-Each of these directories have one file per event (e.g. "llc_occupancy", "mbm_total_bytes", and "mbm_local_bytes").
+	This contains a set of directories, one for each instance of an L3 cache, another for each processor package.
+The L3 cache directories are named "mon_L3_00", "mon_L3_01" etc. The package directories "mon_PERF_PKG_00", "mon_PERF_PKG_01" etc.

+	Within each directory there is one file per event.
+For example the L3 directories may contain "llc_occupancy", "mbm_total_bytes", and "mbm_local_bytes".
+The PERF_PKG directories may contain "core_energy", "activity", etc.

+	"core energy" reports a floating point number for the energy (in Joules) consumed by cores (registers, arithmetic units, TLB and L1/L2 caches) during execution of instructions summed across all logical CPUs on a package for the current RMID.

+	"activity" also reports a floating point value (in Farads).
+	This provides an estimate of work done independent of the frequency that the CPUs used for execution.

+	Note that these two counters only measure energy/activity in the "core" of the CPU (arithmetic units, TLB, L1 and L2 caches, etc.).
+They do not include L3 cache, memory, I/O devices etc.

+	All other events report decimal integer values.

 	In a MON group these files provide a read out of the current value of the event for all tasks in the group.
 In CTRL_MON groups these files provide the sum for all tasks in the CTRL_MON group and all tasks in MON groups.
 Please see example section for more details on usage.

 	On systems with Sub-NUMA Cluster (SNC) enabled there are extra directories for each node (located within the "mon_L3_XX" directory for the L3 cache they occupy).
 These are named "mon_sub_L3_YY"